sentilo/sentilo/docs/api_docs/services/alert/create_alerts.rst

    dashes characters, with no embedded spaces.
 -  The list of trigger’s types and expressions are defined by the
    platform: `Trigger types <../alert/alert.html>`__.
--  The possible values ​​for the alert types are: INTERNAL or EXTERNAL.
+-  The possible values ​​for the alert types are: :literal:`INTERNAL` or :literal:`EXTERNAL`.
 -  Entity parameter is not mandatory, if empty the alert will be associated with the entity specified in the URL